A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-In the two-fluid model, a local force balance acting on solutes (such as ions) includes driving forces and frictions.
+In SF theory, the velocity of solutes (such as ions) is determined by a balance between driving forces and frictions.
 Driving force acting on a solute are mathematically formulated as the negative of a gradient of an ion's chemical potential.
 Frictions experienced by a solute are with the water flowing through the pores, and with the membrane matrix, which acts as an immobile background structure.
 For the water a similar force balance is set up but driving forces acting on the water are hydrostatic and osmotic pressures gradients~\cite{Katchalsky_1965,Bacchin_2017}.
 Thus ions and other solutes are described in a very different manner from how the water that flows past the ions through the pores is described.
-This is one of the key points of the two-fluid model (TFM).
-And this is different from Maxwell-Stefan (MS) theory that was successfully developed for multicomponent gas flows in porous media where all gas substances can be described in like fashion.
-This MS theory has also been applied to electrolytes, i.e., the flow of ions and water through porous media, but it then faces several shortcomings.
-MS theory applied to electrolyte flow relies quite heavily on a statistical-mechanical view wherein the molecular nature of water is included and all ions and other solutes just like each water molecule occupy one of the available statistical sites.
-This electrolyte version of MS theory also too much considers water to flow according to its own concentration gradient, as if it is also a dispersed species, which it is not.
-Instead, water molecules in a porous medium aim to `keep contact' with as many water molecules as possible, and thus across the membrane they will fill up all available space forming thin `strands' of connected water pathways.
-Thus the water in a membrane is not present in a dispersed `gas-like' state, but is a cohesive continuum fluid that fills up the porous medium.
-Ions and other solutes --these are discrete, dispersed entities-- they travel across these pathways formed by the water molecules.
-MS theory applied to electrolytes does not consider the difference between total, hydrostatic and osmotic pressure, and generally has a hard time implementing partitioning and equilibrium conditions on the outer surfaces of membranes.
-Instead, all of these effects are comprehensively included in the two-fluid model, which describes the flow of ions and other solutes through tortuous media simultaneously with solvent flow, using different expressions for both.
-We will demonstrate the accuracy of the two-fluid model by comparing with results of an experiment where water and solutes flow in opposite directions through an ion-exchange membrane (osmosis), which is an experiment that is very hard to describe precisely.
-But first we present the basics of flow of ions (and other solutes) and water according to the two-fluid model.
+This is one of the key points of SF theory~\cite{Wang_Sci_Adv_2023,Heiranian_2023,Fan_2024}.
+This difference in treatment is required because water is a continuum fluid and fills up all available space in the porous medium (such as a membrane), and thus forms continuous liquid pathways.
+Ions and other solutes are discrete, dispersed entities, and they travel across these pathways of water.
+These different modes of transport for water and for solutes are essential elements of SF theory.

+We will demonstrate the accuracy of SF theory by comparing with results of an experiment where water and solutes flow in opposite directions through an ion-exchange membrane.
+This osmosis experiment is very hard to describe precisely so it is a very good test of the validity of a transport model.
+But first we present the fundamental basis of flow of ions (and other solutes) and water according to SF theory.